Nowhere To Hide: What Perimenopause Reveals About Intimacy That Nobody Talks About

 • If vaginal changes like pain, thinness and dryness are an issue for you, speak to your doctor and consider vaginal oestrogen pessaries, which can make all the difference.
 And use a good lubricant (see below).

-• Build up your strength and capacity, for your own benefit of course but also because for the vast majority it’ll be up to us to trigger the change.
+• Build up your strength and capacity, for your own benefit of course but also because for the vast majority we will need to initiate the changes.
 It has to be - it comes down to our power having been suppressed (see patriarchal/capitalist context) so it’s up to us to take it back, and enjoy the satisfaction, self esteem, and power from having done that.
-But this may take a little effort and you have to have gas in the tank for that.
+But this may take effort and you have to have capacity for that.
 So:

-• Make sure you’re seeing your friends and people who fill you up and make you laugh, i.e. find ways to play in other, non-sexual, ways
+• See your friends and people who fill you up and make you laugh, i.e. find ways to play in other, non-sexual, ways.

 • Make having some daily rest - even for 15 minutes - a non-negotiable.
 It sets a good standard for children, and works wonders for your strength.
 This isn’t lying on your bed and scrolling, messaging or watching anything.
-It’s listening to music or a guided meditation, or just practicing some belly breathing.
+It’s listening to music or a guided meditation, doing yoga Nidra, or belly breathing.
+There is a surfeit of options online.

-• Do some exercise that you enjoy and make you feel good.
-I can’t recommend weight training more.
+• Exercise in a way you enjoy and which feels good, and try weight training.
 The increased muscle boosts testosterone, which in turn boosts drive and energy, it’s awesome to feel strong as a woman, and you’ll be looking after your metabolic and bone health too.
 If you’re not sure, search for a female-only gym or sessions— they feel much more welcoming than an open, unisex gym.

-• My personal favourite way to build up my reserves is Traditional Chinese Medicine Acupuncture, a therapy that has helped so many of my clients to feel vital again.
+• My personal favourite Craniosacral Therapy, and Traditional Chinese Medicine Acupuncture, two therapies that have helped so many of my clients to feel vital again.

-• Nurture your own desire, just for you and nobody else.
-Read erotica, indulge in fantasy, buy lingerie that you think is hot and you wear for yourself.
-You could start a daily orgasm practice to build that desire, get to know yourself and, because it might have changed, explore what you like - with lube.
+• Nurture your own desire, just for your own pleasure, nobody else.
+Read erotica, buy lingerie that you think is hot and you wear it for yourself.
+Have a daily orgasm practice to build that desire (make sure know yourself and what you like) —with lube.
+Indulge in fantasy, allow your imagination to run (nobody else will know).

-• Brush up on techniques and find out what new stuff might be going on that intrigues or excites you - at your pace.
-Explore Tantric sex, which is a slower form of lovemaking, that results in amplified connection, arousal, and increased pleasure - including even spiritual connection.
+• Brush up on techniques, explore anything that intrigues or excites you - at your pace.
+Consider looking into Tantric sex, a slower form of lovemaking, that amplifies connection, arousal, and pleasure.

 Resources